Film / The Three Musketeers (1973)

 - Four-Temperament Ensemble: Athos (phlegmatic), Porthos (choleric), Aramis (melancholic), d'Artagnan (sanguine).

 - Gorgeous Period Dress: Milady's and Queen Anne's are particularly beautiful.
+The Four Musketeers received an Oscar nomination for Best Costume Design.

 - Heroic B.S.O.D.: D'Artagnan has one after he finds that Constance has been murdered